The Top 5 Mistakes People Make When Buying Christmas Lights

 Yep, it does.
-Because those cheap lights won't be nearly as reliable or last nearly as long as better quality LED Christmas lights.
+Because those cheap lights won't be as reliable or last nearly as long as better quality LED Christmas lights.
 And those cheap lights won't look as good, either.
 Many people don't realize that the cheaply manufactured lights aren't as crisp and brilliant in appearance as better-made lights.

 So in the end, what do you get for buying your Christmas lights from a big-box retailer?
 You get a brief feel-good moment in a checkout line.

 And then the reality of what you've purchased sets in.
-You're saddled with lights that won't last as long, or look as good as better quality lights.
+You're saddled with lights that won't last as long or look as good as better quality lights.
 You'll also be replacing those lights quite soon.
 So in the long run, you'll spend a lot more money by purchasing those 'cheap' Christmas lights.

-Buy your Christmas lights from a specialty retailer that focuses upon quality (yes, that would be us!).
+Buy your Christmas lights from a specialty retailer that focuses on quality (yes, that would be us!).
 Buy your toilet paper and other staples of life from the big-box stores.
 And in the end, everybody will be happy.

 #2: Failure to Choose the Right White

-In the early days of LED technology there was a problem with white lights.
+In the early days of LED technology, there was a problem with white lights.
 Quite bluntly, they didn't look too good; they had sort of a bluish tinge.

 Those days are long gone.
 And so is that problem.
 But some people still avoid buying pure white LEDs because of the carryover from that old problem.
 No need for that, though.
 Buy whatever flavor of white you prefer - assuming that you're purchasing from a quality retailer.
 There can still be some issues with cheaply manufactured lights.